overlooked-lyme-disease-clues

 Lyme disease misdiagnosis in children happens for understandable reasons.

 Specialists focus narrowly on their field.
 The cardiologist sees the heart.
 The GI doctor sees the gut.
 The psychiatrist sees behavior.
-No one steps back to ask: what could connect all of these?
+No one steps back to ask what might connect all of these symptoms.

 Recognition and Recovery